How to Keep a Dog Happy and Healthy in a Small Apartment

 Photo by Bruce Galpin on Unsplash

 While living in an apartment, your dog is somewhat confined.
 He or she isn’t going to have a lot of room to run around, let out energy or play.
 Not only can this make little Buddy feel cooped up or frustrated, but it could also cause him to let out his energy in not-so-constructive ways (like chewing up your furniture).

 At the very least, dogs should get a bit of exercise twice a day, once in the morning and once in the evening.
+If you can take them jogging, running, or to the dog park, that’s even better.
 On top of that, dogs should have the opportunity to do some serious high-intensity exercise at least once a week.

 Find a nearby dog park, a lake, or anywhere else you can play fetch or run around.
 Or find time each week to take him on a bike ride or a run.

 Know your breed

 Different breeds thrive better in smaller spaces– and believe it or not, size isn’t necessarily a good indication of this.
 Some high-energy or noisy small dogs, including terriers, toy breeds, and beagles, may not fare so well in a small living space, whereas some lower-energy large breeds, like St. Bernards and Great Danes, can do OK.